 Core Values and Mission

-We engage our high mountain forest communities and provide them sustainable livelihoods, thereby reviving the role of Indigenous People as Custodians of the Forests.
+We engage our high mountain forest communities and provide them sustainable livelihoods, thereby reviving the role of Indigenous and Bangsamoro People as Custodians of the Forests.

-In so doing, we build bridges of peace and provide beacons of hope to those who have the least on the island of Mindanao, in a partnership of equals, respecting the dignity of the unique culture of the Indigenous People.
+By doing so, we build Bridges of Peace and provide Beacons of Hope to those who have the least on the island of Mindanao, in a partnership of equals, respecting the dignity of the unique culture of the Indigenous and Bangsamoro People.

 Board of Directors